NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/security.md

 application and any API use a robust and secure authentication protocol, such as OAuth2, that enables you to create and distribute unique and expiring tokens (an expiration date less than 48 hours in the future is recommended) with a high level of entropy, as this makes them hard to guess and hard to abuse.

-[hypothetical]
-When your application runs for the first time on a user's device, NativePHP generates a new `APP_KEY`.
-This means that when your application uses encryption features, by default each user's encryption key will be different.
-This means that an attacker won't be able to acquire an `APP_KEY` from one user to decrypt content encrypted by another user.

-This also presents a challenge for you if you wish to centralise or backup any user data by sending it to the cloud.
-If your wider infrastructure relies on having access to unencrypted data, make sure you are clear with your users about what data you are collecting and how it is used.

-Depending on the laws applicable where you live or intend to distribute your software, you may have to write detailed privacy policies which your users must agree to before they can use your application.
-In some cases, you may not be allowed to use encryption features.

-NativePHP leaves it up to you to determine your obligations in this regard.
-If you are unsure, please seek appropriate legal advice.
-[/hypothetical]

 If your application allows users to connect _their own_ API keys for a service, you should treat these keys with great care.
 If you choose to store them anywhere (either in a [File](/docs/digging-deeper/files) or